 Mr. Lau has been an Independent Non-Executive Director since February 2005 and was last re-elected on 26 April 2018.
 Mr. Lau was a Member of Parliament for Yio Chu Kang Constituency from 1980 to 1991 and a Member of Parliament for Ang Mo Kio Group Representation Constituency from 1991 to 1996.
 He served as a Director of Ang Mo Kio Community Hospital from 1993 to 1999 and Chairman of the Medifund Committee of the hospital from 2001 to 2005.
 He was Head of Computer Services in a statutory board and two local banks from 1973 to 1996.
 He was the General Manager of NTUC Link Pte Ltd. between 1997 and 2000 and was the Executive Director of People's Action Party/PAP Community Foundation from 2001 to 2012.
-He is currently an Independent Director of two other listed companies in Singapore and a member of the Singapore Institute of Directors.
-In addition, he is a member of the Programme Advisory Committee for BA Translation and Interpretation and an examiner for Certification Examination for Professional Interpreters, School of Arts and Social Sciences, Singapore University of Social Sciences.
+He is currently an Independent Director of two other listed companies in Singapore and a member of the

+Singapore Institute of Directors.
+In addition, he is Chairman of the Programme Advisory Committee for BA Translation and Interpretation and an examiner for Certification Examination for Professional Interpreters, School of Humanities & Behavioural Sciences, Singapore University of Social Sciences.
+He is also adjunct Professor of Translation and Interpretation.
 Mr. Lau graduated from the Australian National University with a Degree in Economics and also holds a Diploma in Business Administration from the University of Singapore.